‘We are not ready’: Reynosa migrant shelter stalls ahead of shifting immigration policies

 Though builders are working at a steady pace, resources are lacking.

-Men worked in the background of the news conference mixing cement, digging the trench, or lifting aluminum siding into the bed of a trailer.
+Men worked in the background of the news conference mixing cement, digging the drainage ditch, or lifting aluminum siding into the bed of a trailer.

 In spite of the considerable work that lays ahead, a few days ago, a city official, who was not named by the committee, went to the encampment of migrants and told them they would need to move out by March 17.